DanielTheFletch/portfolio/_posts/2023-12-18-launch-day-post.md

 {% assign page_link = site.data.navigation[0].link %}
 - <a class="external-link fw-bold" href="{{ page_link | relative_url }}">Home</a> &ndash; Learn about
 me, both personally and professionally.
-You can also find my primary contact information here, as well as a brief walkthrough of the site's main pages&mdash;that's what you're reading right now!
+You can also find my primary contact information here, as well as a brief walkthrough of the site's main pages&mdash;it's the same as what you're reading right now!
 {% assign page_link = site.data.navigation[1].link %}
 - <a class="external-link fw-bold" href="{{ page_link | relative_url }}">Activity</a> &ndash; A blog of